Don’t freak out, but there’s a pretty good chance you have some animal-based products lying around the house that you weren’t aware of.

 But glycerin can also be created synthetically or be derived from plants, so if you want to make sure your razors are vegan-friendly be sure to contact the manufacturer.

 Bonus tip: glycerin is also often used as a humectant, solvent, and sweetener in food products.
-It’s labeled as E422, so keep an eye out for it.
+If not stated in the label as glycerin or glycerol, it’s labeled as E422, so keep an eye out for it.

 The majority of condoms and lubricants on the market contain animal products, such as glycerin and casein.
 (12)